We've created a unique single-molecule platform to answer your most challenging questions

 Romain leads the software development team, integrating image acquisition and data analysis into a robust software platform, and other aspects of day-to-day operations of the company.
 His work is focused on designing and developing the analysis algorithms and user interface for the ScopeSys microscopy platform as well as company operations.
 Romain obtained his MSc in Molecular and Cellular Biology and his PhD in Biophysics from the Pierre and Marie Curie University in Paris, followed by management training at HEC Montreal.

-Albert is leading the mRNA lipid nanoparticle analytics development team at ScopeSys using the CLiC imaging platform.
-He earned his B.Sc. and M.Sc. degrees in Physics and Applied physics from the University of Massachusetts Boston, as well as a few years' industry experience, and subsequently earned his PhD in Biophysics at McGill University with Dr. Leslie.
-Albert has leading expertise in the biophysics of mRNA LNPs as well as CLiC microscopy, and has pioneered experiments in this area since 2018 with Dr. Leslie.
+Albert is leading the lipid nanoparticle (drug delivery) analytics development team at ScopeSys using the CLiC imaging platform.
+He earned his B.Sc. and M.Sc. degrees in Physics and Applied physics from the University of Massachusetts Boston, as well as a few years' industry experience, and subsequently earned his PhD in Biophysics at McGill University with Dr. Leslie in 2021.
+First as a ScopeSys Mitacs Post Doc and subsequently as VP Analytics at ScopeSys, Albert is expert in the biophysics of siRNA- and mRNA-LNPs as seen at high resolution, as well as CLiC microscopy, and has pioneered experiments in this area since 2018 with Dr. Leslie and collaborators.

 Benjamin is a key member of the software development team.
 His work focuses on developing the CLiC analysis software which includes image processing techniques and machine learning.
 He earned his B.Sc. in Math & Physics and M.Sc. degrees in mathematics from the University of British Columbia and worked in the software industry for a number of years before joining the ScopeSys team.